Product Design (UX-UI)

 As part of our efforts aimed at increasing our business profitability, I contributed to transitioning our product to a metered-billing model (‘pay-as-you-go’).
 This involved designing a user-friendly wizard to guide users through the migration process.
 In May 2023, we rolled out the metered version of Build Automation, featuring expanded storage, concurrency limits, and an improved UI.
 We facilitated easy consumption monitoring through a dedicated Usage page and usage metrics modules on key screens, like the DevOps Overview page, along with timely notifications.
 Additionally, we introduced settings for users to manage build minutes and concurrency limits, providing greater control.

+Responding to user demands, we introduced Premium Builders to support larger and more complex projects while ensuring high performance.
+These builders were meticulously tested and benchmarked against real-world projects by our Product and Engineering teams.
+Users were encouraged to try them out and assess their alignment with specific project needs.
 To showcase these new Premium Builders options effectively, I leveraged our existing custom radio button components, presenting them as visual cards within the build target configuration flow.
 This allowed users to easily compare specifications and pricing and make selections in a single click.
 I also utilized our existing label component to subtly highlight the fact that this was a new option in the flow.

 GIF of computer Kid giving a thumbs up.

-These UX and technical enhancements significantly contributed to acquiring and retaining paying customers, resulting in:
+These UX and technical enhancements resulted in:

-→ 30% reduction in build times
+reduction in build times

 Reflecting on the journey